 Rebecca and I are hooked on A Chef’s Life which comes on ETV.
 It’s a is a half-hour character-driven documentary and cooking series that takes viewers inside the life of Chef Vivian Howard, who, with her husband Ben Knight, left the big city to open a fine dining restaurant in small-town Eastern North Carolina, Kinston NC to be exact.
 Each episode follows Vivian out of the kitchen and into cornfields, strawberry patches and hog farms as she hunts down the ingredients that inspire her seasonal menus for their restaurant, The Chef and the Farmer.
 Using a chef’s modern sensibilities, Vivian explores Southern cuisine, past and present — one ingredient at a time.
 It combines the action and drama of a high-pressure business with the joys and stresses of family life and makes you realize you would have to be complete idiot to want to own a restaurant.
 Before COVID hit Rebecca and I has plans of going to Kinston to eat at her restaurant and maybe get an autograph.
 I guess you have to be a foodie to enjoy this so a foodie I am.

 I love to cook.
 There are many reasons.
 It’s an art because it can be done in several ways.
 The possibilities are endless.
-You can use your imagination and creativity, play with the ingredients and innovate.
+You can use your imagination and be creative.
+You can play with the ingredients and innovate.
 It’s also like creating a masterpiece.
 You can own it and no one can imitate the exact copy of it.
 It gives me a chance to be creative and I get to try new things.
-My friend Noi used to try to teach me how to cook Thai and I developed a love for Thai food and also Korean even though I had to endure Noi’s abuse.
+My friend Noi used to try to teach me how to cook Thai and I developed a love for Thai food and also Korean food even though I had to endure Noi’s abuse.
 I miss his abuse.
-Cooking is also therapeutic.
-It calms me down.
+I found out whether I’m eating a pint of Blue Bell ice cream or woofing down scattered, smothered and chunked at the Waffle House eating and cooking is therapeutic.
+I read in the Wall Street Journal that according to the counselors cooking can help “soothe stress, build self-esteem and curb negative thinking by focusing the mind on following a recipe.”
+I truly believe that.

 The most dangerous food is wedding cake. —American proverb

 Then there is the praise.
-Hearing the words,”that’s amazing” or hearing grunts as they eat.
-It just warms my soul when you prepare your signature dish for friends who who have lost a loved one and during the funeral service they walk up to you and beg you to make that dish again for them and proceed to tell you eating it changed their life.
+Hearing the words,”that’s amazing” or hearing grunts and other noises I’m not really sure of as they eat.
+It just warms my soul when you prepare your signature dish for friends who have lost a loved one and during the funeral service they walk up to you and beg you to make that dish again for them and proceed to tell you how eating it changed their life.
+I don’t understand that but it really did happen.
 They were also prepared to fight for the last piece, if necessary.
 Nothing brings families together like good grub.

-I helped start a soup kitchen in Greer SC many years ago and the powers that be thought it would be a great idea to name the dining hall after me.
-I thought it was a terrible idea and honestly wasn’t too happy about it but my opinion didn’t matter.
-Looking back now I find it humorous as passionate as I am about cooking that I would have a dining hall named after me.
+I helped start a soup kitchen in Greer SC many years ago and the powers that be thought they would honor me by naming the dining hall after me.
+It was a terrible idea and honestly wasn’t too happy about it and was embarrassed by it but I had no choice in the matter.
+Looking back now I find it humorous especially as passionate as I am about cooking that I would have a dining hall named after me.
 Life is funny sometimes.
+Fitting I guess but funny.